The Great Carrot Train Robbery

-The Great Carrot Train Robbery is a 1969 Warner Bros.
-Merrie Melodies cartoon directed by Robert McKimson.
+The Great Carrot Train Robbery is a 1969 Warner Bros.-Seven Arts Merrie Melodies cartoon directed by Robert McKimson.
 The short was released on January 25, 1969, and stars Bunny and Claude in their second and final short.

 The short is the final "classic era" Warner Bros. cartoon with the voice of Mel Blanc.

 Plot

 Bunny and Claude return and head to a train station, wanting to board the Carrot Express.
-The ticket attendant tells them that they cannot board, but Claude grabs the ticket's attendant shirt and he surrenders.
+The ticket attendant tells them that they cannot board, but Claude grabs the ticket attendant's shirt and he surrenders.
 Bunny and Claude introduce themselves to the ticket attendant, who passes out just before the train arrives.
 As Bunny and Claude board the train and enter one of the cars holding carrots, the ticket attendant calls the sheriff.
 The ticket attendant explains to the sheriff how he saw Bunny and Claude, and the sheriff hears and quickly jumps into his car.

 The sheriff drives onto a road parallel to the railroad track, and he drives over several bumps, each bouncing him to a different spot in the car.
 The road intersects the railroad and just as the sheriff is crossing the tracks, the Carrot Express crashes into it, breaking half of the sheriff's car.
 The sheriff stops on top of a bridge, and just as the train passes below, he jumps into the funnel, causing him to become black from the ash, and then blown up into the air when he walks by the whistle.
 However, when the sheriff is walking on top of the cars, Claude comes out from a trapdoor on one of the cars and spots the sheriff, who gives chase.
 The sheriff chases Bunny across several cars, but misses a jump.
 As Claude runs back to his original car, the sheriff climbs back up onto the top of the train, but hits a tunnel.